 Heart Attack or Stroke

-Other complications include irregular heartbeats (arrhythmias), need for breathing machine and oxygen therapy, severe weight loss and malnutrition, and sleep problems.
+Other complications of COPD include the need for a breathing machine and oxygen therapy, severe weight loss and malnutrition, and sleep problems.

 There is no cure for COPD.
 It is a chronic illness, which means it is long term.
 Unfortunately, it usually gets worse over time.
 It is essential that you stop smoking.
 Smoking will cause COPD to get worse more quickly.
 If your disease is diagnosed early and treated early (and you don’t smoke), you can slow the progression.
 You will not be able to undo the damage that has already been done, but you can slow down the worsening of symptoms.
 When COPD becomes severe, breathing difficulty will make most activities a challenge.
 Proper treatment can help make you more comfortable.